Sajantoor/Discord-Overwatch-Stats-Bot/readme.md

 # Shitty Robot Idea: The Discord Bot

 <p align="center">
   <img src="../assets/hello.png" alt="Screenshot of Hello Message"/>
 </p>

 > Learning how to develop a discord bot using Node.js and TypeScript!

+> Name and icons are inspired and from the YouTube channel [Michael Reeves](https://www.youtube.com/c/MichaelReeves)

 #### Table of Contents
  * [About](#About)